Twins vs Tigers: Odds, Spread, and Total

 Twins vs Tigers Predictions and Picks

-Minnesota is 22-35 on the road and 3-7 in its last 10 games.
-The Twins are tied for 22nd in runs scored, 23rd in batting average, 21st in on-base percentage, and 18th in slugging percentage.
-On the pitching side, they rank 22nd in ERA.
-Austin Martin performed well in the leadoff spot for the Twins, and they will look to play with a lead like they did in their last game against the Guardians.
-The starting pitcher for Minnesota is yet to be announced.
+Minnesota is 23-36 on the road and 3-7 in its last 10 games.
+The Twins are tied for 23rd in runs scored, 23rd in batting average, 21st in on-base percentage, and 15th in slugging percentage.
+On the pitching side, they rank 23rd in ERA.
+The Twins have done well with early offense and will look for their bullpen to close things out more effectively.
+The starting pitcher for Minnesota has yet to be announced.

-Detroit is 36-21 at home and 5-5 in its last 10 games.
-The Tigers rank fifth in runs scored, 13th in batting average, 16th in on-base percentage, and seventh in slugging percentage.
+Detroit is 37-22 at home and 6-4 in its last 10 games.
+The Tigers rank sixth in runs scored, 12th in batting average, 15th in on-base percentage, and seventh in slugging percentage.
 On the pitching side, they are ninth in ERA.
-Riley Greene leads the team in home runs and RBIs but went hitless in the Phillies series, striking out three times.
-The Tigers will look to get the offense trending up again and win the clutch moments.
-On the mound for Detroit is Casey Mize, who is 9-4 with a 3.43 ERA.
-He has six quality starts this season, but a 6.32 ERA in July.
+Riley Greene leads the team in home runs and RBIs.
+He had one hit in Game 1 and didn't play in Game 2.
+On the mound for Detroit is Jack Flaherty, who is 6-10 with a 4.36 ERA.
+He has eight quality starts this season and has given up only one run in his last two starts.